sourcegraph/cody/CONTRIBUTING.md

 You only need to do most of these steps once, when you create the External Tool.
 Then you can use it in any run config that spawns the agent, to rebuild it first.

+## Debugging VS Code

+Sometimes, the TypeScript backend behaves differently when called from IntelliJ via Agent than when the same code is called from the VS Code extension, and you may need to debug the same code paths through the Agent twice.
+First, when called from the JetBrains extension side, and again when called from the VS Code extension side.

+To accomplish the latter, you can use VS Code to debug itself.
+It works very similarly to how it works in JetBrains.
+There are predefined run configurations for debugging VS Code Cody in the file `.vscode/launch.json` in `sourcegraph/cody`, such as `Launch VS Code Extension (Desktop)`.

+You do not launch VS Code run configurations from the command palette.
+Instead, use ctrl-shift-D to open the Run and Debug view, and you can see the configuration dropdown at the top.

+## Known Issues

+- Force-stopping the target often corrupts IntelliJ's project indexes, requiring an extra restart of the debugged target to fix them.
+  - Workaround is to exit the target gracefully by quitting each time, using the menus or hotkeys, rather than force-stopping it.